Last Updated on August 11, 2022 by Michelle Ball

 By Michelle Ball, Sacramento California Expulsion, Special Education, sports/CIF, College, Education and School Attorney/Lawyer for Students since 1995

 A few years back, the California Interscholastic Federation, aka CIF, the governing body for high school sports in California, softened their interdistrict transfer rules for the better.
-It is still confusing, but students should benefit from this move.
+It is still confusing for student athletes, but students have benefited from this change.

 Sit Out Period Allowed When Student Transfers Without Moving

-Previously, there was a single transfer allowed without a “valid change of residence” (a “valid change of residence” is essentially moving house to house with the entire family).
+Previously, there was a single transfer allowed without a “valid change of residence.”
+A “valid change of residence” is essentially moving house to house with the entire family, abandoning the former residence, and taking all belongings.

-Under the amended CIF Rule 207, a high school student may transfer without moving, and may be able to compete at a new school after a “sit out period.”
-This can be during any year of high school, so long as this is their first transfer without a “valid change of residence.”
+Under the amended CIF Rule 207, a high school student may transfer schools without moving, and may be able to compete at a new school after a “sit out period” (SOP).
+This can be during any year of high school, so long as this is the student’s first transfer without a “valid change of residence.”

 Example of Moving Without “Valid Change of Residence”